Mehm3tAk1f/ai-bootcamp-exercises/SOLUTION.md

 | Explaining technical concepts to others | [ ] | [ ] | [ ] | [X] | [ ] |

 **What is your strongest technical skill overall?**
-_ I am very comfortable with Python Programming
+_ I am very comfortable with Python Programming and SQL

 **What is the area you most want to improve during the bootcamp?**
 _ I would love to improve my prompt engineering skills, how to prepare production-ready pipelines

 **Have you built any personal or work projects before?
 If yes, briefly describe one:**
-_
+_I built a Product RAG Assistant.
+It gets a product catalog from an API and saves it locally as a CSV.
+Then I can search it with plain English instead of exact keywords.
+I used TF-IDF and cosine similarity for the search, and added an optional embeddings-based backend for synonym matching.
+It is an early project and has limitations.

 ---